How to speed up slow broadband

 Should you switch to a different type of broadband?

-If you’ve tried all of the tips outlined above and they haven’t helped, you may want to look around and see if you can find a broadband deal with better average speeds or a different type of connection in your area.
+If you’ve tried all of the tips outlined above and they haven’t helped, you may want to look around and find a broadband deal with better average speeds or a different type of connection in your area.

-Comparing high-speed broadband packages is really easy, and you could even make big savings by switching, as most providers offer decent introductory discounts.
+Comparing high-speed broadband packages is easy, and you could make big savings by switching, as most providers offer decent introductory discounts.

-Visit our switching your broadband provider guide, to find out more about choosing another provider.
+Visit our switching your broadband provider guide to learn more about choosing another provider.

 Enjoy superfast fibre broadband